CCExtractor/website/content/public/general/flutter_gui.md

 {{< /tip >}}

-## Nightly builds
+### Nightly builds (WINDOWS, LINUX)
 - You can also get the latest files for your operating system from [here](https://nightly.link/CCExtractor/ccextractorfluttergui/workflows/create_artifacts/master).
 - Once you unzip it, you should see a ccxgui executable in the folder.
 Double click to run :D

-## Building and running the GUI from source
+### Building and running the GUI from source (WINDOWS, LINUX & MACOS)
 - This method only makes sense for poeple who actually want ot debug the app.
-If you want to skip the hastle of insatlling frameworks and stuff just go the nightly way, the CI does these below steps for you automatically on every commit.
+If you want to skip the hastle of installing frameworks and stuff just go the nightly way, the CI does these below steps for you automatically on every commit.
 - To build the GUI from source first install flutter from [here](https://flutter.dev/docs/get-started/install) for your operating system.
 - Switch to flutter master channel using `flutter channel master && flutter upgrade`
 - Next enable the flutter platform specific flag with `flutter config --enable-<platform>-desktop`, more info on this [here](https://flutter.dev/desktop)
 - Then clone [this](https://github.com/CCExtractor/ccextractorfluttergui) repository and run `flutter run -d <platform> --release` to run the app.
 - To install the Gui you will need to build it using `flutter build <platform> --release`.
 The release builds should be located under /build/\<platform>

-### Additional macOS steps:
+#### Additional macOS steps:
 - If you build and install from source, you will probably get a `Process not permitted operation error` to fix remove

 ```xml